Kataclan/cards-against-flora/README.md

 - `npm run test:tsc` ---> Runs jest TS tests
 - `npm run lint` --> Runs linter

-### App Description

-The main idea is to create an app that allows us to create several Cards Agains Flora Game Decks.
-Like in Cards Agains Humanity game decks, each card in a Cards Agains Flora's deck can contain both Rotten Cards (as Black Cards in CAH) and Fresh Cards (as White Cards in CAH).
-The user can create cards, and assign those cards to its previous created decks.
-Then, it can download or export its decks to print & play!

 ### 3rd party libraries